neil-oliver/thesis/README.md

-# What Makes Twitter Influential?
+# Is Twitter Feeding Bitcoin?
 ## An analysis of Twitter content, user behavior, and correlation to Bitcoin market value.

 ![](./preview.png)